-Following the Civil War there were over 30,000 newly freed slaves in the Shenandoah Valley.
+Following the Civil War there were over 30,000 people newly freed from slavery in the Shenandoah Valley.
 Recognizing the need for education, the Freedmen’s Bureau, the Freewill Baptists of New England and John Storer came together and Storer College was born.
 The school survived for 88 years, enriching the lives of hundreds of students.

 Of the four million people freed by the 13th Amendment at the end of the Civil War, most wanted two things—find family members and get an education.
 A small school in Harpers Ferry soon became a shining example of educational outreach and accomplishment.
 What began as a one-room missionary school for former slaves grew into a college open to both sexes and all races.